Trout In The Classroom

 To volunteer, please send relevant info to Alan Burrows: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Trout in the Classroom training for teachers and volunteers will take place TBD at the Robinson Nature Center in Howard County.
+Trout in the Classroom training for teachers and volunteers will take place at the Bear Branch nature Center in Westminster.
 It’s a great opportunity to help kids get involved with trout.
-If you are interested, please contact me or Chuck Dinkel.
+If you are interested, please contact me.
 In December we will deliver eggs to the schools, and start the process that culminates in fish releases in April and May.

 We welcome inquiries for further participation.